joaopedroso/scipbook/docs/intro.rst

 .. [#f6-intro] Sometimes it is called a barrier method.
 ..
 Gurobi has adopted this term, but essentially the same solution.

+.. [#f7-instance] A problem with all the parameters substituted by numerical values is called *an instance*; this meaning is different of "objects generated from a class", used in object-oriented programming, which are also called "instances" of the class.